 All domestic sales made during the importation period must be listed transaction by transaction.
 If there is an extraordinarily large volume of sales data and you are unable to provide the complete listing electronically you must contact the case officer before completing the questionnaire.
 If the case officer agrees that it is not possible to obtain a complete listing he or she will consider a method for sampling that meets the Commission's requirements.
-If agreement cannot be reached as to the appropriate method the Commission may not visit your business.
+If agreement cannot be reached as to the appropriate method the Commission may not be able to verify your data.